Arrear | Meaning and Definition

 • Greater flexibility, as you will be able to make changes to your payroll more easily.

-What are standing arrears?
+What is standing arrear?

 For example, if an employee is entitled to receive certain allowances or bonuses regularly, but for some reason, these payments have not been made for several months, the unpaid amount for those months would be considered standing arrears.
 It’s a term often used to describe a backlog of payments or financial obligations that are due but have not been settled up to the current date.